judah4/judah4.github.io/_posts/2018-09-22-getting-started-with-gamedev.md

 Hello!
 I've been doing game development for while now and people have asked how to start.
 There are many ways to get into game development so here is my advice to learn to program video games.

-First off, if you are brand new to programming, I highly suggest [Chris DeLeon's](https://twitter.com/ChrisDeLeon) free code your first game udemy course found at [code-your-first-game.com](http://code-your-first-game.com).
+First off, if you are brand new to programming, I highly suggest [Chris DeLeon's](https://twitter.com/ChrisDeLeon) free Udemy course found at [code-your-first-game.com](http://code-your-first-game.com).
 It is well structured and will walk you though making a breakout game with javascript that can be played in your browser right away.

 I personally use Unity3d for making games.
 There are many engines out there and a lot of them are good but I prefer using unity.